slaclab/pix2pgp/README.md

 In order to import pix2pgp to your project:

 1. Add this repo as a submodule in your project ($ git clone --recurse-submodules ...thisRepo.git)
-2. Run `ghdlRun.sh` (run it while in the `ghdl` dir) at least *once*
+2. Run `ghdlRun.sh` (run it while in the `firmware/ghdl` directory) at least *once*
     1. To import SparkPix-S, run `$ bash ghdlRun.sh Pix2PgpSparkPixSTopTb`
     2. To import SparkPix-T, run `$ bash ghdlRun.sh Pix2PgpSparkPixTTopTb`
-3. The command creates symbolic links to the surf libraries and to the VHDL package file (which is ASIC-specific) into `core/rtl`
+3. The command creates symbolic links to the surf libraries and to the VHDL package file (which is ASIC-specific) into `firmware/core/rtl`
-4. In your RTL analysis tool, parse everything inside the `core/rtl` directory, including its subdirectories
+4. In your RTL analysis tool, parse everything inside the `firmware/core/rtl` directory, including its subdirectories
-    1. Do *not* link anything else (e.g. the contents of `vault`), as this might cause naming conflicts
+    1. Do *not* link anything else (e.g. the contents of `firmware/vault`), as this might cause naming conflicts

 ### How to simulate using GHDL
 In order to simulate via GHDL, run, e.g. `$ bash ghdlRun.sh Pix2PgpSparkPixSTopTb 50` to run the testbench for 50us.

+Remember to always run the `ghdlRun.sh` script while in the `firmware/ghdl` directory.